 A payment plan lasts for a maximum of 6 months, and if you miss a payment, your plan will be cancelled.

-You can request to pay your fine through a payment plan if:
+You can request to pay your fine through a payment plan if you have either:

-- you have a Pensioner concession card, DVA Gold Card TPI (Total and Permanently Incapacitated), DVA Gold Card WW (War Widow), or Health Care Card, or
+- a Pensioner concession card, DVA Gold Card TPI (Total and Permanently Incapacitated), DVA Gold Card WW (War Widow), or Health Care Card

 A payment plan is a formal agreement with us and is available for a maximum of 6 months.

 Missing a payment or not making the initial payment will cause the payment plan to be cancelled.
 The fine will then proceed through the enforcement process and may incur additional costs.

 You can set up a payment plan with us by calling 9240 1111.

 In some circumstances, you might need to complete our Payment plan application form (PDF).
 Once you have filled in this form you can either:

 - Mail it to Moreland City Council, Locked Bag 10, Moreland Vic 3058

 - Email a scanned copy of the form to CSAenquiries@moreland.vic.gov.au